 - Spoon the batter into the greased donut molds fully filling the mold to the top.
 You can also scoop out the batter into a piping bag or large zip lock bag and pipe the batter into the molds.
 Bake for 12-15 minutes.
 Check the donuts about halfway through and flip around if your oven has hot spots.

 - Allow the donuts to cool completely before frosting.

-- Drain the water from the cashews that have been soaking for at least 2 hours and place the cashews in a blender or food process with all of the other frosting ingredients and blend until smooth.
+- Drain the water from the cashews that have been soaking for at least 2 hours and place the cashews in a blender with all of the other frosting ingredients and blend until smooth.